ByteDance drops TikTok's U.S. sale, to partner with Oracle: sources

 The Beijing-based company had been in talks to divest TikTok's U.S. business to either Oracle or a consortium led by Microsoft Corp MSFT.O after U.S. President Donald Trump ordered the sale last month and threatened to shut down the popular short-video app in the United States.

-The sale negotiations were upended by China updating its export control rules late last month that gave it a say over the transfer of TikTok’s algorithm to a foreign buyer.
-Reuters reported last week that the Chinese government would rather shut TikTok down in the United States than let it be part of a forced sale.
+The sale negotiations were upended by China updating its export control rules late last month to give it a say over the transfer of TikTok’s algorithm to a foreign buyer.
+Reuters reported last week that the Chinese government would rather see TikTok shut down in the United States than let it be part of a forced sale.

 Under the proposed deal, Oracle will be ByteDance’s technology partner and will assume management of TikTok’s U.S. user data, the sources said.
 Oracle is also negotiating taking a stake in TikTok’s U.S. operations, the sources added.